BlakeRude/BlakeRude/README.md

 Currently I am job hunting to get a full-time or internship position as a Software Engineer.

-Current Personal Learning: Xamarin Cross-Platform Mobile Development.
+Current Personal Learning: Xamarin Cross-Platform Mobile Development + MERN Stack Web Applications.

 If you are interested in a collaborative project email me blakesoftwareengineering@gmail.com